ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/index.md

 # Generates the following query on the server
 # SELECT * FROM my_table WHERE date >= '2022-10-01 15:20:05' AND string ILIKE 'a string with a single quote\''
 ```

+**IMPORTANT** -- Server side binding is only supported (by the ClickHouse server) for `SELECT` queries.
+It does not work for
+`ALTER`, `DELETE`, `INSERT`, or other types of queries.
+This may change in the future, see https://github.com/ClickHouse/ClickHouse/issues/42092.

 ##### Client Side Binding